natwonglakhon/House_price_modelling/Readme.md

 ## Future Improvements

-- Try XGBoost to see if it can push R2 beyond the current 79.1%
+- Try XGBoost to see if it can push R2 beyond the current best score
-- Add a correlation heatmap to understand which raw features relate most strongly to price
-- Add a predicted vs actual scatter plot to visualise model accuracy more intuitively
+- Add more city distance features or cluster-based location encoding
 - Try permutation importance alongside split-based importance to get a less biased view of feature contributions
+- Add a predicted vs actual scatter plot for a cleaner visualisation of model accuracy